-- Head of the Palestine Children’s Relief Fund
+- Founder, president, and CEO of the Palestine Children’s Relief Fund

-A native of Kent, Ohio, Stephen Sosebee is the founder and president of the Palestine Children's Relief Fund (PCRF).
-Sosebee depicts Israel as a nation guilty of committing egregious human-rights violations against the Palestinian people, who, by his reckoning, fervently desire peaceful coexistence with the Jewish state but are forced to engage in “armed struggle” as a last-resort measure of self-defense.
-Sosebee further contends that America’s government, media, and citizenry are manipulated by a duplicitous “Zionist lobby.”
-He has promoted these theories as a lecturer at the Zayed International Centre for Coordination and Follow-up.
-He also speaks extensively at universities and political “solidarity meetings,” where he consistently delivers a virulently anti-Semitic, anti-Israel message.
+Born in Ohio in 1966, Stephen J. Sosebee graduated from Kent State University in 1988 and subsequently took a job as a journalist in the West Bank for the Washington Report on Middle East Affairs.
+A convert to Islam, Sosebee founded the Palestine Children's Relief Fund (PCRF) in 1991 and has been its president and CEO ever since.
+He consistently depicts Israel as a nation guilty of egregious human-rights violations against the Palestinian people, who, by his reckoning, fervently desire peaceful coexistence with the Jewish state but have been forced to engage in “armed struggle” as a last-resort measure of self-defense.
+Sosebee further contends that America’s government, media, and citizenry are routinely manipulated by a duplicitous and influential “Zionist lobby.”
+He has articulated his anti-Israel message as a lecturer at the Zayed International Centre for Coordination and Follow-up, and as a speaker at numerous universities and political “solidarity meetings.”

-In 1991 Sosebee described Gaza as a territory that had been decimated by a torrent of Israeli abuses.
+In March 1991, Sosebee described Gaza as a territory that had been decimated by a torrent of Israeli abuses.
 “This generation's [Palestinian] grandparents lost their homes and land in Palestine,” he said.
 “Their fathers who openly resisted became humiliated laborers under occupation, most of them at one time or another injured, imprisoned, deported or martyred.”
-Moreover, he accused Israel of perpetrating “gas” attacks, “night raids,” “beatings,” unwarranted “deportations,” and “massacres” against the Palestinian people.
-Rationalizing Palestinian suicide bombings and terror attacks, Sosebee stated: “The [Palestinian] youths know there is no justice, so they plan their own revenge.”
+Moreover, Sosebee accused Israel of perpetrating “gas” attacks, “night raids,” “beatings,” unwarranted “deportations,” and “massacres” against the Palestinian people.
+Rationalizing Palestinian suicide bombings and terror attacks as understandable reactions to Israeli transgressions, he stated: “The [Palestinian] youths know there is no justice, so they plan their own revenge.”